 Wheelchair basketball is the biggest Paralympic team sport in the UK.
 It is a fast-paced and fast-growing sport that allows disabled and non-disabled people to compete together in its domestic leagues and competition.

-British Wheelchair Basketball (formerly the Great Britain Wheelchair Basketball Association) is the governing body for wheelchair basketball in the United Kingdom.
+British Wheelchair Basketball (formerly the Great Britain Wheelchair Basketball Association) is the national governing body for wheelchair basketball in the United Kingdom.
 We are a registered charity and representative body of wheelchair basketball in England, Northern Ireland, Scotland and Wales.